camunda/camunda-docs/docs/apis-tools/camunda-api-rest/camunda-api-rest-authentication.md

 ## Using a token

-Send the captured token as an authorization header in each request: `Authorization: Bearer <Token>`.
+Send the captured token as an authorization header in each request: `Authorization: Bearer <TOKEN>`.

 For example, to call the Camunda 8 REST API's `/topology` endpoint, use the following command depending on your environment: